-- 2.02 Disrespect: Conduct or behavior toward another student or peer that lacks regard, civility, politeness, teasing, and/or courteous consideration which goes beyond the bounds of acceptable student behavior.
-(More serious than Class I) - 2.03 Simple Battery Upon Students Intentional pushing, touching or striking of another student against the will of the other student. - 2.04 Dispute: Lower-level confrontations such as, mutual or non-mutual pushing and shoving or altercations which stop upon verbal command and are resolved without injury or need for physical restraint; this also includes yelling arguments that create a disturbance in hallways or classrooms and requires adult intervention. - 2.05 Forgery: The making of a false or misleading written communication to a school staff member with either the intent to deceive the staff member or under circumstances which would be reasonably calculated to deceive the staff member. - 2.06 Intimidation/Threats/Ridicule: The verbal or physical direct threat to do harm or violence to another student(s) or to the property of another person.
-Any verbal, written, or printed communication maliciously threatening any injury to the person, property, or reputation of another, with or without the intent to extort money or any pecuniary advantage whatsoever; or with intent to compel the person so threatened, or any other person, to do any act or refrain from doing any act against his/her will.
-This includes social media posts and spreading rumors about other students. - 2.07 Trespassing: Willfully entering or remaining in any structure, conveyance, or school property without being authorized, licensed, or invited; or having been authorized, licensed, or invited, and is warned by an authorized person to depart and refuses to do so.
-Local law enforcement will be contacted for trespassing.
+2.02 Disrespect: Conduct or behavior toward another student or peer that lacks regard, civility, politeness, and/or courteous consideration which goes beyond the bounds of acceptable student behavior.
+This includes teasing or "roasting" students

+2.03 Simple Battery Upon Students: Intentional pushing, touching or striking of another student against the will of the other student.

+2.04 Dispute: Lower-level confrontations such as, mutual or non-mutual pushing and shoving or altercations which stop upon verbal command and are resolved without injury or need for physical restraint; this also includes yelling arguments that create a disturbance in hallways or classrooms and requires intervention

+2.05 Forgery: The making of a false or misleading written communication to a school staff member with either the intent to deceive the staff member or under circumstances which would be reasonably calculated to deceive the staff member.

+2.06 Intimidation/Threats: The verbal or physical threat to do harm or violence to another student(s) or to the property of another person.
+Any verbal, written, or printed communication (including social media posts), maliciously threatening any injury to the person, property, or reputation of another, with or without the intent to extort money or any pecuniary advantage whatsoever; or with intent to compel the person so threatened, or any other person, to do any act or refrain from doing any act against his/her will.
+This includes social media posts and spreading rumors about other students.

+2.07 Trespassing: Willfully entering or remaining in any structure, conveyance, or school property without being authorized, licensed, or invited; or having been authorized, licensed, or invited, and is warned by an authorized person to depart and refuses to do so.